International News: Latest Headlines, Video and Photographs from Around the World -- People, Places, Crisis, Conflict, Culture, Change, Analysis and Trends

 Full Episodes

-World News 01/20/17: President Trump and the Private Moments With President Obama
+World News 01/25/17: President Trump Discusses Construction of the Mexico Border Wall

 International Headlines